equinor/webviz-subsurface/webviz-subsurface.md

 Similar for `map_surface_names_to_fault_polygons`.

-`boundary_settings` is the final override option, and it can be used to specify polygons representing the containment and hazardous areas.
+`boundary_settings` is the final override option, and it can be used to specify polygons representing the containment and nogo areas.
 By default, the polygons are expected to be named:
 - `share/results/polygons/containment--boundary.csv`
-- `share/results/polygons/hazarduous--boundary.csv`
+- `share/results/polygons/nogo--boundary.csv`

 This corresponds to the following input:
 ```
 boundary_settings:
   polygon_file_pattern: share/results/polygons/*.csv
   attribute: boundary
-  hazardous_name: hazardous
+  nogo_name: nogo
   containment_name: containment
 ```
 All four settings are optional, and if not specified, the default values are used.